16 organizations. One common goal.

 My vision for this initiative is that in the end it will save lives by providing the broad-based education to dispel all stigma that remains associated with mental illness.

 Marlene A. Schillinger | President/CEO

-The Mental Health Association of Erie County, Inc. promotes mental health and wellness in our community and supports individuals and families who are challenged by mental illness.
-The Mental Health Association has positioned itself to know the community’s most pressing and current mental health needs, and to deliver the best possible programming and services to meet those needs.
+The Mental Health Advocates of WNY, Inc. promotes mental health and wellness in our community and supports individuals and families who are challenged by mental illness.
+The Mental Health Advocates of WNY has positioned itself to know the community’s most pressing and current mental health needs, and to deliver the best possible programming and services to meet those needs.